eigenform/perfect/README.md

 ## Environment

-There are a bunch of scripts that you're expected to use to configure your environment before running any experiments:
+There are a bunch of scripts that you're expected to use to configure your environment before running any experiments.

 - Most [if not all] experiments rely on the `RDPMC` instruction, which you'll need to enable with [`./scripts/rdpmc.sh`](./scripts/rdpmc.sh)